Boeing 727-200 Moulds in 1:400 Scale

 Once again the main fuselage and wings are good.
 The nose is a little sharper than the Dragon and Gemini and better for it.
 This is also a cradle mould but the seam follows the wing/fuselage fairing and gets away with it.
 The undercarriage is good whether you have an earlier example with static gear or a later one with rolling gear.

 It is at the tail region that most of the criticism of the mould falls.
 The no 2 engine exhaust is too large and the tail top has a seam - much like the original Gemini mould does.
 Despite these failings older Aeroclassics 727s are often very hard to find and new additions are welcome in my collection.
+I have reviewed a 2024 example:

 It is at the tail region that most of the criticism of the mould falls.
 The no 2 engine exhaust is too large and the tail top has a seam - much like the original Gemini mould does.
 Despite these failings older Aeroclassics 727s are often very hard to find and new additions are welcome in my collection.
+I have reviewed a 2024 example:

 The last issue I have with the mould is printing.
 In recent years Aeroclassics has often forgotten how to print their 727 cockpits and the result is often a rather angry looking aircraft.
 The United example below is a good example of this bad printing.
 The cockpit should be straight across the top not in a U shape.
 This defect appears to vary across releases (they have had similar issues with their DC-9s of late too).